 I pledged to her that I would instead focus on making what’s left of her unfairly short canine life the most fabulous time she had ever known.
 Expectations and judgment from others be damned; I was going to let Chili be Chili.

 By most dog owners’ standards, Chili’s behavior is not perfect.

 But Chili is perfect at being herself!

 And her behavior is good enough.

 This approach has allowed us to relax and grow even closer.

-By taking a step back and getting to know her true personality, I have also come to realize there are a lot of things that Chili does well.
+By taking a step back and getting to know her true personality, I have also come to realize there are many things that Chili does well.

-I had spent so much time focusing on what was wrong, that I hadn’t really noticed what was right:
+I had spent so much time focusing on what was wrong that I hadn’t noticed what was right: